 How have we performed against the objective of preventing a downside?

 As you can see from the 1st bar chart for 1-year rolling, MoneyWorks4me has met its objective of preventing a Downside in your portfolio, immaterial of when you started.
 The comparison with Nifty 50 shows how the general market performed in the same period.
 There are periods when Nifty 50 has gone very low to negative, and in those periods MoneyWorks4me’s performance has been positive, and at times close to the long-term market growth.
 Usually, investment strategies that focus on delivering high returns, take higher risks.
 Therefore, when the Nifty 50 has fallen a little, they fall a lot, resulting in even larger numbers of investors exiting.
+While we can’t eliminate volatility completely, we tend to reduce by reducing allocation to equities when upside potential is unfavourable.

 And, how has MoneyWorks4me performed at other times?